CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

     The **TIME_FORMAT** function converts the value of strings with **TIME** format ('*HH*-*MI*-*SS)* or that of date/time data type (**DATE**, **TIMESTAMP**, **DATETIME**) to specified date/time format and then return the value with the **VARCHAR** data type.

     :param time: A value of string with **TIME** (*HH*:*MI*:*SS*) or that of date/time data type (**TIME**, **TIMESTAMP**, **DATETIME**) an be specified.
     :param format: Specifies the output format.
 Use a string that contains ‘%’ as a specifier.
-See the table, :ref:`date/time format 2 <datetime-format2>` of :func:`DATE_FORMAT`.
+See the table :ref:`Date/Time Format 2 <datetime-format2>` of :func:`DATE_FORMAT` function.

     :rtype: STRING

 When the *format* argument is assigned, the time is output according to the specified language.
 At this time, the language specified to the **intl_date_lang** system parameter is applied.
 For example, when the language is set to "de_DE" and the format is "%h:%i:%s %p", "08:46:53 PM" is output as "08:46:53 Nachm.".
-When the intl_date_lang value is not set, the language applied to the **CUBRID_CHARSET** environment variable is applied.
+When **intl_date_lang** system parameter is not set, the language of **CUBRID_CHARSET** environment variable is applied.
 When the *format* argument specified does not correspond to the given string, an error is returned.

 The following example shows the case when the system parameter **intl_date_lang** is "en_US".